janzheng/stylecoeur/README.md

 - ```<Element class="element _component_name --state_1 --state_2 />```

 ### Tips
-- using the `-` dash to separate names and descriptors helps with double-click selecting the entire name, whereas underscores are included in the selection, dashes are not
+- using the `-` dash to separate names and descriptors helps with double-click selecting the entire name, whereas underscores are included in the selection, dashes are not.
+The original BEM syntax ```.my-component__list-item``` is annoying b/c double clicking the component name selects the wrong parts of the name.
+Instead, give it the name of ```.my_component--list_item``` allows you to select the right parts with a simple double-click
 - In your SCSS, avoid the use of &--state as much as possible, as these are hard to search for with cmd-f
 - Keep reusability and extensibility in mind